BITSS/ACRE/README.md

            └── Yes.............................|   C10 | - | - | - | - | - | - |

-**Computationally Reproducible from Analytic data (CRA):** an output is CRA if it can be reproduced with minimal effort starting from the analytic data sets.

-**Computationally Reproducible from Raw data (CRR):** an output is CRR if it can be reproduced with minimal effort from the raw data sets.

-**Raw data:** A data set is considered to be raw, if it corresponds to the a unmodified file that was obtained by the authors from the sources cited in the paper.
-The only possible modification that can be made to raw data, without changing its category to processed data, is that of deleting personally identifiable information.

-**Processed data:** A data set is considered to be analytical (base on majority of content)

-A second common suggestion is to follow a standardized folder structure within the main project folder.

-Most recommendations focus on having a few high-level folders separating raw data, processed data, code, and documentation.
-Raw data is any data that was received by the researcher and has not been processed in any way.
-Processed data include both intermediary files and final files to be used in the analysis.
-Code contains any program used to process the data (cleaning and analysis).
-Documentation should include the final report and all additional inputs required for the project such as questionnaires, bibliography, and raw output (tables and plots).

-Types of code:
-Data cleaning code: a script should be clasified as primarily data cleaning if most of its content is dedicated to actions such as: deleting variables or observations, merging data sets, removing outliers, and reshaping the structure of the data (from long to wide or vice versa).
-Analysis code: a script should be clasified as primarily analysis code if most of its content is dedicated to actions such as: running regressions, running hypothesis tests, computing standard errors, and imputing missing values.

-Types of data:
-Raw data: data are considered “raw” if they have not been processed since they were received from the original source.
-Processed data: a raw data set that has gone through any transformation should be defined as processed data.
-Processed data can be separated into intermediate data and analytic data.
-Intermediate data: a processed dataset is defined as intermediate if it is not directly used as final input for an analysis in the final paper (including appendix).
-Intermediate data should not contain direct identifiers.
-Analytic data: data will be defined as analytic if it will be used as the last input in the workflow, to produce a statistic displayed in the final paper (including the appendix).

-**Minimal effort:**

-**Analysis code:**
-**Cleaning code:**

-Type of reproduction:
-  - **Main results:**
-  - **Complete:**

-Possible improvements:
- - Add missing analysis data files (+AD)
- - Add (+RD)
- - Add (+AC)
- - Add (+CC)
- - Debug analysis code (DAC)
- - Debug cleaning code (DCC)

-Additional improvements across categories.
- - Improve documentation
-      - Add comments
-      - Literate programming
- - Open source implementation
- - File organization
- - Set up a computing capsule

 Analytical choices:
 Sensible choices:

-Category 1: No data and no code.
-...
-Category 10: ...

 Steps:
 1 - Read the paper and identify main causal claims (10%)